MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 4. Do one of the following:

     -	To take a picture, select **Capture** on the right side of the screen.
-The app will take a picture of the model.
+The app takes a picture of the model.

     -	To use a picture from your camera roll, select **Camera Roll**, and then select the picture you want.